colebrookson/research-access/docs/institution-contact-protocol.md

 I've copied Tami Morse, our Cataloging Librarian, she can help with the technical aspects of mining our catalog.
 ```

-In this case, our job is easy - simply respond in a timely fashion, clarifying what exactly we're looking for and
+In this case, our job is easy - simply respond in a timely fashion, clarifying what exactly we're looking for and attaching the list of ISSNs in the `.csv` file.